sebassem/myBlog/content/english/blogs/posts/Start-Stop-V2.markdown

 ![Start VMs](https://images.seifbassem.com/images/Posts/Start-Stop-V2/16.jpg)

 ### Sequenced start/stop
-The above logic app is useful if there is no need for the machines to be started/stopped in a particular order, but what if there was ?
+The above logic app is useful if there is no need for the machines to be started/stopped in a particular order, but what if there was?
 We have another logic app pair that allows us to do just that; ststv2_vms_Sequenced_start and ststv2_vms_Sequenced_stop.

-They are basically the exact same configuration but you will notice a new value in the Azure Function step "Sequenced:true"
+They are basically the exact same configuration, but you will notice a new value in the Azure Function step "Sequenced:true"

 ![Sequenced](https://images.seifbassem.com/images/Posts/Start-Stop-V2/11.jpg)

 To set the order, we would need to add specific tags to the machines within our scope to help the Azure Function to understand which machines to start first.
-In this example i will set the order as follows:
+In this example I will set the order as follows:
 1. VM001
 2. VM003
 3. VM002